 Read our full review of Cyberghost Pro.

-CHEAP OFFER: Save 74% on Cyberghost Pro’s 2-year deal.
+CHEAP OFFER: Save over 70% on Cyberghost’s 2-year deal.

 VyprVPN is a bit different to the other providers on this list because of its data logging policy.
 The company stores “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time, and total number of bytes used.”
 This might be troubling for some users but we haven’t noticed any brazen violations of ethics where VyprVPN handed over information to authorities.